antonio-olleros/dpm-docs/docs/operators/10-time-operators.md

 - _D_ for day

 ### 10.1.6 Behaviour
-Returns a recordset with the same data structure and number of records as the input op.
-The dates for the component var are modified by adding the numberPeriods (subtracting, if negative) of the period type.
+Returns a *Recordset* with the same data structure and number of *Records* as the input op.
+The dates for the *Component* var are modified by adding the numberPeriods (subtracting, if negative) of the period type.

 ### 10.1.7 Examples
-Considering the following recordset, generated from the selection {tT1, r010-020, c010-020}:
+Considering the following *Recordset*, generated from the selection {tT1, r010-020, c010-020}:

 | RefDate {#k} | r {#k} | c {#k} | f {#f} |
 |--------------|--------|--------|--------|